ciphergoth/pylambdac/demofiles/f_fs.olc.md

 Number](https://googology.wikia.org/wiki/Graham%27s_number) is approximated there as `fgh (osucc omega) c64` (where of course `c64 = c3 c4`).

-We can of course go on to define larger ordinals like this and thus larger integers, but the next ordinal that is different in kind is the small Veblen ordinal, followed by the large Veblen ordinal.
+We can of course go on to define larger ordinals like this (eg by taking derivatives) and thus larger integers, but the next ordinal that is different in kind is the small Veblen ordinal, followed by the large Veblen ordinal.
 I haven't tried to define these because I don't fully understand them yet; there's room to express even vaster numbers with this system.

 ## Copyright notice